cybercongress/cyber/computing-the-knowledge/computing-the-knowledge.md

 ##  Abstract

 A consensus computer allows for the computing of provable relevant answers without any opinionated blackbox intermediaries, such as Google, Amazon or Facebook.
 Stateless, content-addressable peer-to-peer communication networks, such as IPFS, and stateful consensus computers such as Ethereum, can provide part of the solution needed to obtain such answers.
 There are howwver at least 3 problems associated with the above-mentioned implementations.
-(A) the subjective nature of relevance, (B) difficulty in scaling consensus computers for over-sized knowledge graphs, (C) the lack of quality amongst such knowledge graphs.
+(1) the subjective nature of relevance, (2) difficulty in scaling consensus computers for over-sized knowledge graphs, (3) the lack of quality amongst such knowledge graphs.
 They are prone to various surface attacks, such as sybil attacks, and the selfish behaviour of the interacting agents.
 In this document, we define a protocol framework for provable consensus computing of relevance, between content-addresable objects, which can be computed on GPUs.
 We believe that a minimalistic architecture is critical for the formation of a network of domain-specific knowledge consensus computers.
 Such computers can evolve protocols on the basics of the proposed framework.
 As a result of our work, some applications that never existed before will emerge.

 ##  The Great Web

 Original protocols of the Internet, such as: TCP/IP, DNS, URL and HTTP/S have brought the web to a dead end.
 Considering all the benefits that these protocols have produced for the initial development of the web, along with them, they have brought significant obstacles to the table.
 Globality as a vital property of the web has been under a real threat since its inception.
-The speed of the connection continues to degrade while the network itself grows at a signifigant rate due to ubiquitous government interventions.
-The latter causes privacy concerns; This is an existential threat to human civilization.
+The speed of the connection continues to degrade due to ubiquitous government interventions while the network itself grows at a signifigant rate.
+The latter causes privacy concerns.
+This is an existential threat to human civilization.

 One property not evident at the beginning has become important with everyday usage of the Internet: the ability to exchange permanent links, thus, they [will not break after time had passed](https://ipfs.io/ipfs/QmNhaUrhM7KcWzFYdBeyskoNyihrpHvUEBQnaddwPZigcN).
 Reliance on the architecture of a one-at-a-time ISP allows governments to effectively censor packets.
 This is the last drop in the traditional web-stack for every engineer that is concerned about the future of our children.

-Other properties (while not so critical) are very desirable: offline and real-time connection.
+Other properties, while not so critical, are very desirable: offline and real-time connection.
 The average internet user, whilst offline, should still have the ability to carry on working with the state that they already hold.
 After acquiring a connection they should be able to sync with the global state and to continue to verify the validity of their own state in real-time.
 Currently, these properties are offered on the application level.
 We believe that these properties should be integrated into lower-level protocols.

 The emergence of [a brand-new web-stack](https://ipfs.io/ipfs/Qmf2rKkDPSsvdudwSmdDPbZuYae8XRV26c1wAFCCvg8Dhw) creates an opportunity for a superior Internet.
-The community calls it "web3".
-We call it "The Great Web".
+The community calls it web3.
+We call it The Great Web.
 We believe that various types of low-level communications should be immutable and should not be altered for decades, e.g. immutable content links.
 They seem very promising at removing the problems of the conventional protocol stack.
 They add greater speed and provide a more accessible connection to the new web.
 However, as it happens with any concept that offers something unique - new problems emerge.
 One such concern is general-purpose search.
 The existing general-purpose search engines are restrictive and centralized databases that everybody is forced to trust.
 Those search engines were designed primarily for client-server architectures, based on TCP/IP, DNS, URL and HTTP/S. The Great Web creates a challenge and an opportunity for a search engine that is based on emerging technologies and is designed specifically for these purposes.
 Surprisingly, permissionless blockchain architecture allows building a general-purpose search engine in a way inaccessible to previous architectures.

 ## On the adversarial examples problem